 - 3 easy changes to your diet to help prevent the development of peripheral neuropathy

 - Advanced diagnostic testing for determination if your condition is treatable

-- An easy and simply home therapy used by some of the largest hospitals in the U.S. to treat certain types of peripheral neuropathy
+- An easy and simple home therapy used by some of the largest hospitals in the U.S. to treat certain types of peripheral neuropathy

 WHAT CAUSES PERIPHERAL NEUROPATHY?

-Neuropathy can be caused my many things, but more than 30 percent of those diagnosed with it are told it is from an unknown cause.
+Neuropathy can be caused by many things, but more than 30 percent of those diagnosed with it are told it is from an unknown cause.
 Diabetes causes another 30 percent of cases.
-And the remainder of cases are caused by autoimmune disorders, toxins, infections, tumors, heredity or imbalances of nutrition.
+The remainder of cases are caused by autoimmune disorders, toxins, infections, tumors, heredity or imbalances of nutrition.

 Neuropathy affects the nerves throughout the body, which control sensations like cold or pain, as well as the internal organs like the heart, bladder, intestines and more!
 It usually gives off a pain described as burning or tingling in the hands and feet.

 Here at Active Life Health and Wellness, we are treating hundreds of patients with neuropathy.
 We have an innovative and systematic approach to treatment, which gets you back to a healthy, happy life.
 If other treatments haven’t worked for you, if medications aren’t working, if physical therapy isn’t enough, there are other options!
 It’s possible you are a good fit for our program!
 The techniques we use address the neurological, metabolic, and nutritional factors of neuropathy.